 A single USB 2.0 port is available for viewing digital media files or powering a streaming stick, and an RF connector lets you hook up an HDTV antenna for over-the-air broadcasts.
 Additional ports provide composite video input, optical digital output for surround sound and a 3.5-millimeter jack for headphones or a stereo patch cable.

-The TCL 55S425 is a 4K display, offering full 3840 x 2160 resolution, with direct backlighting and high dynamic range (HDR) support.
+The TCL 55S425 is a 4K display, offering full 3840 x 2160 resolution, with direct backlighting and HDR (high dynamic range) support.
 The result is a fairly decent (if basic) 4K viewing experience, and better than you might expect at this affordable price.

 Color accuracy seemed a little off.
 Watching a scene from Blade Runner 2049 set in a hazy, dust-covered Las Vegas, the scene should be rendered in a distinctive orange tone.
 But on the TCL, that orange sometimes looked a bit pink.
 The color issues were most pronounced when handling orange shades, which again skewed more toward pink and red, but it was only really noticeable in scenes in which that was the dominant color.

 This was the only noticeable color issue we saw in our evaluation, and in fact, the 55S425 offers strong color accuracy, according to our tests, with a Delta-E rating of 1.4 (closer to 0 is better).
-Considering most affordable sets fare slightly worse — the LG UM7300PUA (1.9), Samsung 40-inch NU7100 (2.5), and Vizio V-Series V505-G9 (2.2) all deviated more from perfection — it's actually very good for the price.
+Considering most affordable sets fare slightly worse — our LG UM7300PUA review (1.9), Samsung 40-inch NU7100 review (2.5), and Vizio V-Series V505-G9 review (2.2) all showed greater deviation — it's actually very good for the price.

 We were less impressed with the TCL 4-Series’ HDR performance, and in the absence of local dimming, the HDR content isn't as pronounced as it might be on more premium sets.
 Watching scenes from Spider-Man: Homecoming, the TCL's HDR support was evidenced by bright highlights, like a holographic display or glowing purple alien artifact.
 But the 55S425 is limited to supporting HDR10, with no support for the richer Dolby Vision format, and the TV's handling of shadowy scenes left a lot to be desired, frequently blending black and dark shades into an undistinguished dull gray.